TheJuniorLebowski/Data/README.md

-# Data for all my personal projects in deep learning
+# Data for all my personal projects